 The Guitar is the coolest of all instruments right?
-So when choosing a private music lesson you can always bet Guitar will be a choice.
+So when choosing a music lesson you can always bet private Guitar lessons will be a choice.
 But then your child says “Rock Guitar Lessons” and now your stumped.
 Is there a difference between Rock Guitar Lessons and non-rock guitar lessons?
 Will your student only be able to play rock music?
 The hidden truth is almost all Guitar lessons being taught today are Rock Guitar lessons.

 When learning guitar we break up instruction into two general styles, Classical and Popular.
 Classical style in a general sense is classical music played on a classical guitar.
 The Classical Guitar is a slightly different instrument then it’s non-classical cousin.
 The Classical version has a wider neck.
 Don’t be confused they are both called guitars J. The technique to play classical is different in that it that it lends itself toward playing classical music.
 That being said, lets talk about popular style, which directly relates to Rock Guitar Lessons.